Does Arizona Have a Transfer Tax? A Quick Guide

 However, there have been some attempts to change this, but none have so far gained traction.
 HB2683, a bill proposed in February 2023, would assess a real estate transfer tax on properties transferred to institutional investors, which the bill defines as investors with assets exceeding $25 million.

-In addition to transfer taxes, there are possible fees to consider, such as from a homeowner’s association or another local neighborhood organization.
+Though the Grand Canyon state has no transfer tax, there are other possible fees to consider, such as from a homeowner’s association or another local neighborhood organization.
 Again, as these can vary heavily based on location, it’s important to consult a professional.

 Depending on the city or county you are located in, you may be responsible for a recording fee for documents related to the transaction.
 A recording fee is typically charged by a government to cover the cost of recording a real estate transaction.
 This fee can be assessed on deeds, mortgages, and other documents related to the sale of a piece of property.